 The company relocated to a new administrative HQ in the Jewellery Quarter, with our set construction workshop in Kyott’s Lake and lighting and props departments in Hockley.
 Meanwhile, our new Box Office, The BOX, was situated in the lobby of the Central Library on Chamberlain Square.
 All staff have now returned to our home on Broad Street and are preparing the building for our public launch on 3 September.

-The end of our offsite journey marks the start of a new chapter in our long and distinguished history, as the company celebrates its Centenary.
-We have also welcomed our new Artistic Director, Roxana Silbert, who will be leading us into the next 100 years of great theatre…
+The end of our offsite journey marked the start of a new chapter in our long and distinguished history, as the company celebrated its Centenary and welcomed a new Artistic Director, Roxana Silbert, to lead us into the next 100 years of great theatre…